frictionlessdata/datapackage/source/data-packages.rst

 The metadata hash may have the following keys and values:

-* name (required) - short url-usable name of the package (so no spaces or special characters)
+* name (required) - short url-usable (and preferably human-readable) name of the package.
+This must be lowercase alpha-numeric name without spaces.
+It may include "." or "_" or "-" characters.
+It will function as a unique identifier and therefore should be unique in relation to any registry in which this package will be deposited (and preferably globally unique).
 * title (required) - a title or one sentence description for this package
 * description - a description of the package.
 The first paragraph (up to the first double line break should be usable as summary information for the package)